mrdefenestrator/gitops-demo/README2.md

 # filewcount in Kubernetes with GitOps

 An implementation of the [filewcount](https://hub.docker.com/r/bldrtech/filewcount) Docker container in a Kubernetes cluster with deployment via [GitOps](https://www.weave.works/technologies/gitops/) via [Flux V2](https://fluxcd.io/docs/).
 This repo showcases the orchestration of the filewcount workload, monitoring, and management in a Kubernetes cluster provides by Kind (Kubernetes in Docker).
+To see how this implementation could be improved and expanded upon, please see the *Work Remaining* section below.

 ## Environment

 - `GITHUB_TOKEN` is a GitHub Access Token with git repo read/write permissions to the homework repo.

-- `AWS_ACCESS_KEY_ID`
-- `AWS_SECRET_ACCESS_KEY`
+This is used to create the GitOps sync between the Kubernetes cluster and the repo.

 ## Setting Up

-Bootstrapping of the environment and deployment of the filewcount workload are accomplished by running the
+Bootstrapping of the environment and deployment of the filewcount workload are accomplished by running the scripts provided in the root directory of the repo.
+The bootstrap script creates the Kind Kubernetes cluster and starts the GitOps process by installing and configuring Flux on the cluster.
+Flux will then sync the Kubernetes manifests in the git repo to the cluster, and the filewcount workload and associated management tools and infrastructure will be installed and configured.

-Note: this script is intended to run on macOS and Linux machines
+**Note**: this script is intended to run on macOS and Linux machines

 ```bash
 GITHUB_TOKEN={YOUR_TOKEN_HERE} ./bootstrap-kind